nauqh/porobot/README.md

 ![Poro](poro.gif)

-Echodb is a tiny system for collecting and scheduling music data pipeline from [Spotify](https://engineering.atspotify.com/).
-In short, it allows you to:
+Porobot is a compact system for gathering and organizing game statistics data from [Riot API](https://developer.riotgames.com/).
+In essence, it enables you to:

-* Collect playlist such as `Discovery Weekly`, `Release Radar` (or even custom events of your choosing).
+* Retrieve player statistics such as match history, ranked information, or even custom data of your choice.
-* Store the data in a scalable database w/ [Postgresql](https://www.postgresql.org/) and [SQLAlchemy](https://www.sqlalchemy.org/).
+* Store the data in a scalable database using technologies like [SQLite](https://www.sqlite.org/index.html) and [SQLAlchemy](https://www.sqlalchemy.org/).
-* Leverage a wide range of tools to model and analyze the behavioral data.
+* Utilize various tools to model and analyze the behavioral data.
-* Generate reports and deploy online dashboard for easy management.
+* Generate reports and deploy an online dashboard for convenient management.

 ## Porobot Techstack 101